CanDKD/SV_Multi_Search/README.md

 ## Accessing the Tool
 To access this tool:
-1. select and copy the code
+*1. select and copy the code
-2. paste it into a text editor ( I use Notepad ++)
+*2. paste it into a text editor (I use Notepad)
-3. save the file with an .html extension
+*3. save the file with an .html extension

+## Issues
+While this tool works just fine when opened with Chrome and Firefox, the 'Click Here to Delete Tabs for Previous Multi-Searches' button does not function in Microsoft Internet Explorer or Microsoft Edge.
+You must 'Allow Pop-up Windows' in IE and Edge for all 10 tabs to appear.